 What does your grading style look like and what hacks do you use?

-At New Heights, we changed grading style last year to make it more similar to what college looks like.
-There’s homework and classwork but they don’t count for grades, so this was a big flip for students since now it’s exam based.
+At New Heights, we changed our grading style last year to make it more similar to what college looks like.
+There’s homework and classwork but they don’t count for grades, so this was a big flip for students since now it’s exam-based.
 If you don’t do well on an exam, though, you can retake it.
 You can do test corrections, or in humanities you can write a paper to bring up the grade.
 That was a big switch, and I still feel like homework is important to make sure students do well on an assessment.
 So if you want to retake the test you have to do all of your homework and classwork, to show that there’s a connection between the homework and the testing.
 But in my class the summative assessments that are a big part of the class are the projects.
 We do about three to four per quarter.
-They’ll submit one and publicly present to class or school administration, and they have a rubric they can look at to see which areas they didn’t score high on to be able to resubmit it for a new grade.
+They’ll submit one and publicly present it to the class or school administration, and they have a rubric they can look at to see which areas they didn’t score high on to be able to resubmit it for a new grade.
 It’s all challenging because it’s a whole new way, but we want to show them the process of modification.

 What’s the best advice you ever received?

 Show unconditional love to all students.
 The influence of a great teacher lasts a lifetime.
-I was the first one to go to college in my family, and most of my student will be too.
+I was the first one to go to college in my family, and most of my students will be too.
 The amazing teachers I had and their confidence in me and what I could do was transforming.

 What’s your go-to trick to re-engage a student who has lost focus?